shashankag14/Transformer-for-Machine-Translation/README.md

 *Need to check why validation loss is lower than training loss.
 (Might be due to regularization techniques - dropout and label smoothening)*

 `results/random_machine_translations.txt` : Some random machine translated sentences from test dataset have been generated using the saved checkpoint.

+*Note : Due to limited availibilty of GPU resources, I could only train the model for 40-50 epochs.*

 ## References